LearnOnDemandSystems/docs/tms/arvato-marketplace/faq-for-arvato-marketplace/students-access-labs.md

 - Have them log out and back in.
 - Verify the **Enrollment Status** for the student on the class **Roster** is **Enrolled**.

-If there are still access issues, contact our Help Desk by clicking the **Contact** button on the top of any page in the TMS for contact methods.
+If there are still access issues, contact our Help Desk by clicking the **Contact** button on the top of any page in the Skillable TMS for contact methods.

 After class starts, the labs can be launched, saved, and resumed through the end of class and an additional 180 days after class.